Jump to section:

 For a brief overview of our costs, click here.

 Cosmetic dentists vary from general and private dentists.
-A cosmetic dentist is defined by a specialist dentist who has a special interest in cosmetic procedures like implants and veneers.
+A cosmetic dentist is defined as a specialist dentist who has a special interest in cosmetic procedures like implants and veneers.

 It requires around three years to become a cosmetic dentist.
 However, cosmetic dentists also must retain a four-year degree, undergo four years in a dental school as well as attend further education to specialise in cosmetic practices.
 Learn more about the qualifications here.